Holographic quantum information and (de)confinement

-Here $u$ is the position of the instantonic D0-brane along the radial bulk coordinate.
-It has been noted in [9] that the D0-brane is attracted towards the horizon of the D4-soliton (at $u=u_{0}$) and when the instanton arrives at this horizon, the classical action vanishes.
-This shows that the size of the instanton diminishes as it gets closer to the tip of the D4-soliton.
+In the case of the $D0-D4$ system we distinguish two situations.
+One in which the $D0$ brane moves in a black brane $D4$ geometry, case in which the $D0$ brane is not affected by the distance the $D4$ branes reach inside the bulk, and one in which the $D0$ brane moves on a solitonic $D4$ geometry.
+As we move along the radial bulk coordinate inside the bulk of the solitonic $D4$ geometry, the size of the instanton diminishes as it gets closer to the tip of the D4-soliton.
 This solitonic tip lies at the deepest accessible position inside the bulk and is obviously related to the instanton size.
 From a QCD instanton dynamics point of view, the position $u$ of the D0-brane would be related to the size $\rho$ of the instanton by the relation [9]

 where $\lambda_{p}$ is the 't Hooft coupling on the Dp-branes.
 In the confinement geometry the existence of two energy scales makes such a formula difficult to apply, but we can accept the assumption of ref.
 [9] that